NCERT Solutions for Class 12 Physics Chapter 8 – Free PDF Download

 - Gamma rays

-We will determine the RMS value of the conduction current and we will be analysing the similarities between conduction current and displacement current.
-We will be analysing the similarities among the wavelengths of X-rays, red lights and radio waves.
-In this solution, you will be seeing questions on the wavelength of electromagnetic waves traveling in a vacuum.
+In these NCERT Solutions, students will be learning topics, such as how to determine the RMS value of the conduction current, the similarities between the conduction current and displacement current, and the similarities among the wavelengths of X-rays, red lights and radio waves.
+Besides, they will be solving questions on the wavelength of electromagnetic waves travelling in a vacuum.

 Do you want to know what the frequency of electromagnetic waves produced by the oscillator is?
 Want to know about the electric field part of the harmonic electromagnetic wave in a vacuum?
 Check out the answers in the NCERT Solutions.
-We will be obtaining photo-energy of different parts of the electromagnetic spectrum and perceiving how to obtain different scales of photon energies of electromagnetic radiation.
+You will be learning the photo energy of different parts of the electromagnetic spectrum and how to obtain different scales of photon energies of electromagnetic radiation.

-We will be gaining knowledge on how to prove that the energy density of one field is equal to the average energy density of another field.
-We know that there are more fundamental forces such as weak and strong nuclear force and gravitational force.
+You will be gaining knowledge on how to prove that the energy density of one field is equal to the average energy density of another field.
+We know that there are more fundamental forces, such as weak and strong nuclear forces and gravitational forces.
 You will be finding questions on them in a different chapter.
-The questions mentioned in this chapter are very common in the second term exam and if prepared thoroughly, will definitely help you understand electromagnetism with ease.
+The questions covered in this chapter are very common in the board exam and, if prepared thoroughly, will definitely help you understand the concept of electromagnetism easily and score well in the board exam.